kopaka1822/ImageViewer/Docs/filter_manual.md

 # Filter Manual

-Filters are simple HLSL compute shader with a custom entry point: `float4 filter(int2 pixel, int2 size)`.
-This function will be called once for each pixel on each layer in each mipmap.
+Filters are simple HLSL compute shader with a custom entry point.
+Filters can be written for 2D and 3D images.
+All filters have the entry point `float4 filter(...)` that will be invoked for each pixel in each layer in each mipmap.

 ### Source Image:

-The source image can be accesed via `Texture2D src_image`.
+The source image can be accesed via `Texture2D src_image` or `Texture3D src_image`.
 This is a texture view of the currently processed layer and mipmap.
 Additionally, you can use the global variables `uint layer` and `uint level` to get information about the currently processed layer or mipmap level.
-If you need to acces a custom layer/mipmap you can use `Texture2DArray src_image_ex` to get the view of the entire resource.
+If you need to acces a custom layer/mipmap you can use `Texture2DArray src_image_ex` or `Texture3D src_image_ex` to get the view of the entire resource.

 ## Additional Preprocessor directives:
 ### Settings: